Beta-deformation in Twistor-String Theory: Vertex operators

 \subsection{Ghost number $2$ operators}

 For the ghost number 2 operators, we repeat the same logic.
 We now need to compute $H^0\left(\mathbb{CP}^{3|4},\wedge^2T\mathbb{CP}^{3|4}\right)$, which is the set of global holomorphic sections of antisymmetric bi-vector fields.
-In global coordinates, it reads:
+In global coordinates, it takes the form:

 with the condition $\Phi^{\cal I}\frac{\partial}{\partial\Phi^{\cal I}}=0$.
 Again, we must impose the condition that the section descend to the projective space, which means that $W(t\Phi)=W(\Phi)$.
 Under this rescaling, the basis of the antisymmetric bi-vector fields transforms as $(\partial/\partial\Phi^{\cal I}\wedge\partial/\partial\Phi^{\cal J})\mapsto t^{-2} (\partial/\partial\Phi^{\cal I}\wedge\partial/\partial\Phi^{\cal J})$.
 Therefore, the coefficient of the section must be a polynomial of degree two.
 Then, the global sections we are interested in are of the following form: